-United Nations Association of Southern Arizona
+United Nations Association of Southern Arizona Brown Bag Speakers Program

-Where: United Nations Association Center:
+Place: United Nations Association Center

 6242 E. Speedway in the Monterey Village Shopping Center

 From September through May, we feature speakers on the third Tuesday of every month.
-Subjects vary upon a wide range of international topics.
+Subjects vary within a wide range of international topics.